ohorban/xai-compas/README.md

 2. **Interpretability of Coefficients**: The coefficients of the linear regression model represent the change in the output for a one-unit change in the corresponding input.
 This provides a straightforward way to interpret the importance of each variable.

-3. **Global Model Interpretation**: Linear regression provides a global interpretation of the model since it defines a single relationship across the entire data space, unlike more complex models that might have local interpretations.
+3. **Global Model Interpretation**: Linear regression provides a global interpretation of the model since it defines a single relationship across the entire data space, unlike more complex models that might have local interpretations. (more about this in following chapters)

 4. **Transparency**: The mechanics of linear regression are well-understood, and there are no hidden layers or complex structures that are hard to interpret, as is the case with some neural networks.